LuisMerc4do/LuisMerc4do/README.md

-- 👋 Hi, I’m @LuisMerc4do Full-Stack developer
+- 👋 Hi, I’m @LuisMerc4do Software Engineer, Full-Stack developer and .Net Core Developer
 - ✅ Portfolio: https://www.luismercado.tech/
 - 👀 I’m developing CoLearning. a learning app for low-resource people in Colombia.
 And an AI assistant for teachers and students ensuring a high level of education for everyone.
 - 🌱 I’m currently doing a Bachelor of Software Engineering (AI) at Torrens University Australia